-- 3.38 The performance and reliability of safety provisions for all plant states should be assessed, taking into consideration an applicable set of analysis rules, the level of risk and the safety significance of the safety provisions.
-The safety provisions should be designed to maintain the integrity of the barriers to the extent necessary for the relevant plant state, or to mitigate the consequences of postulated failures.
-The assessment should provide evidence that the performances and reliability of the safety provisions associated with each level of defence in depth is adequate.
-The assessment should demonstrate that, for each credible initiating event, the risk has been reduced to a level that is as low as reasonably achievable, considering also all consequences of internal hazards and external hazards that could cause the event.
-The assessment should consider insights from the assessment of engineering aspects and from deterministic safety analysis and probabilistic safety assessment, as appropriate for each different plant state. - 3.39 The multiplicity of the levels of defence is not a justification to weaken the effectiveness of some levels by relying on the effectiveness of other levels.
+- 3.39 The multiplicity of the levels of defence is not a justification to weaken the effectiveness of some levels by relying on the effectiveness of other levels.
 In a sound and balanced design, structures, systems and components at each level of defence are characterized by a reliability commensurate with their function and their safety significance, and reasonable safety margins are provided. - 3.40 The defence in depth concept should be applied for all sources of radiation present in the nuclear power plant.
-The following are examples of sources of radiation likely to be present in a nuclear power plant: - The reactor core; - Fresh nuclear fuel, irradiated fuel and fuel casks; - Neutron sources and other radioactive sources; - Airborne radioactive material in buildings; - Piping and process equipment containing radioactive material (e.g. the reactor coolant system, reactor cooling systems, auxiliary systems, heating, ventilation and air conditions systems of controlled areas, gas and liquid effluent treatment systems, solid waste treatment systems). - 3.41 For sources of radiation other than the reactor core and the nuclear fuel, defence in depth should be implemented in accordance with a graded approach, with account taken of the fact that some levels of defence in depth may not be appropriate for many sources of radiation within the plant.
+The following are examples of sources of radiation likely to be present in a nuclear power plant: - The reactor core; - Fresh nuclear fuel, irradiated fuel and fuel casks; - Neutron sources and other radioactive sources; - Airborne radioactive material in buildings; - Piping and process equipment containing radioactive material (e.g. the reactor coolant system, reactor cooling systems, auxiliary systems, heating, ventilation and air conditions systems of controlled areas, gas and liquid effluent treatment systems, solid waste treatment systems). - 3.41 For sources of radiation other than the reactor core and the nuclear fuel, defence in depth should be implemented in accordance with a graded approach, with account taken of the fact that all fivesome levels of defence in depth will may not be appropriate for many sources of radiation within the plant.
 Account should be taken of the risk represented by the amount and type of radioactive material present; the potential for its dispersion owing to its physical and chemical nature; and the possibility of nuclear, chemical or thermal reactions that could occur under normal or abnormal conditions and the kinetics of such reactions.
 These characteristics will differ for different sources of radiation and will influence the necessary number of levels of defence in depth and the strength of each level. - 3.42 The physical barriers included in the design are an important consideration when assessing the adequacy of the implementation of defence in depth.
-For each identified source of radiation, the physical barriers (including for the reactor core, the reactor coolant pressure boundary and the containment boundary) should be identified and their robustness should be evaluated in accordance with a graded approach.
-The following aspects should be assessed in the evaluation:
+For each identified source of radiation, the physical barriers (including the reactor coolant pressure boundary and the containment boundary) should be identified and their robustness should be evaluated in accordance with a graded approach.
+The following aspects should be assessed in the evaluation: - (a) Each barrier should be designed with an appropriate margin and the robustness of the various barriers should be evaluated by applying a graded approach based on the radiation risks or the safety class of the equipment forming the barrier. - (b) Appropriate codes and standards should be used for the design and manufacture or construction of barriers, and proven materials and technologies should be used in the manufacture or construction. - (c) All loads and combinations of loads that can apply to the barriers in operational states and accident conditions, including loads caused by the effects of the internal hazards and external hazards considered in the design, should be identified and calculated and should be shown to be less than the applicable limits.